Residence Hall Directors

 First Round Interviews

 Candidates selected to move forward will be contacted for a first round, 30 minute interview.
-Our goal is to complete first round interviews prior to the week of March 25, 2020.

 Second Round Interviews